Bandhavgarh National Park in Central India

 Bandhavgarh Tiger Reserve

 Coordinates: 23.6994° N, 80.9619° E

 Location: Umaria District in Madhya Pradesh.

 Cradled among the Vindhya Ranges in MP, Bandhavgarh is a tiger heaven and a paradise on Earth.
-The reserve was favorite hunting grounds of erstwhile Maharajas of Rewa.
+The reserve was favourite hunting grounds of erstwhile Maharajahs of Rewa.
 White tiger was found in the nearby forests which brought fame to this region.
 This little reserve is bustling with tigers in its wilderness.